nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
 Mass Linkers detects an invalid input.
-(No interests specified by the student)
+(No interests specified by the student).
     * 1a1.
 Mass Linkers requests for at least one interest to be specified.
     * 1a2.
 Student inputs new interests.
     * Steps 1a1-1a2 are repeated until input is valid.